 The fourth floor held four courtrooms, all with witness and jury rooms and judges’ chambers.
 Court reporters and newspaper reporters had their own rooms as well.
 The St. Louis County Law Library took up the fifth floor—except for the center, which opened to the fourth floor below.
 Above, three stained-glass domes, supported by vaulted ceilings, acted as skylights and provided extra ventilation.

 The county delayed a public open house for the building until the following June, after county employees had time to settle in and the building was outfitted with some public art.
 An estimated crowd of 5,500 walked through the courthouse on June 1, 1910, inspecting the buildings and some paintings.
-These included Arthur Kreiger’s copy of Rembrandt’s “The Syndics of the Draper Mills” (the “Dutch Boy Cigar” painting) and a reproduction of Pieter Bruegel’s “Landscape with the Fall of Icarus,” borrowed from August Fitger.
+These included Arthur Kreiger’s copy of Rembrandt’s “The Syndics of the Draper Mills” (the “Dutch Boy Cigar” painting) and “Icarus” or “Diomedes Woulds Aphrodite” borrowed from August Fitger.
+Fitger’s brother Arthur had made the painting, which won the Gold Prize at Chicago’s 1893 Columbian Exposition.
 The building’s third floor contained perhaps the building’s most impressive piece, a nine-by-seven foot reproduction of Raphael’s “Sistine Madonna” by Charles L. A. Bergman.

 The next day the employees of the new courthouse settled back into the work of the county.
 All seemed quite pleased with the investment—but completing the Civic Center was a long way off.
 A new jail was still 13 years away, and it would take until the end of the 1920s before the new city hall and federal building would rise, completing Daniel Burnham’s plan.
 He would only see the courthouse completed: the grand architect of Duluth’s Civic Center died in 1912.